kleinbottle/swanlotus/content/blogs/how-are-numbers-built/how-are-numbers-built.md

 ## The integers have their place, but ...

-Sol started off with the integers that Kronecker had so exalted.
 "The integers are fundamental because all mathematics begins with counting.
 The quantitative fields are all founded on the natural numbers we count with.
 And [zero and one are the two most important integers](https://swanlotus.netlify.app/blogs/the-two-most-important-numbers-zero-and-one)---that I grant you.
-But can we stop with the integers, and exclude everything else?"
+But can we stop with the integers, and exclude everything else?" asked Sol.

 "Are you trying to play Devil's advocate, Sol?"
 I asked somewhat confused by the change in tenor of his argument.